WHOIS: ICANN proposal to abolish WHOIS

 The Expert Working Group (EWG) of the Internet Corporation for Assigned Names and Numbers (ICANN) recommended on 24 June 2013 that WHOIS should be scrapped.
 It recommends that WHOIS be replaced with a system that keeps information secret from most Internet users, and only discloses information for "permissible purposes".
 ICANN's list of permissible purposes includes domain-name research, domain-name sale and purchase, regulatory enforcement, personal data protection, legal actions, and abuse mitigation.
 Although WHOIS has been a key tool of journalists in determining who was disseminating certain information on the Internet, the use of WHOIS by the free press is not included in ICANN's proposed list of permissible purposes.

 The EWG collected public input on the initial report until 13 September 2013.
 Its final report was issued on 6 June 2014, without meaningful changes to the recommendations.
 As of March 2015, ICANN is in the "process of re-inventing WHOIS," working on "ICANN WHOIS Beta."

+On January 19, 2023, ICANN opened voting on a global amendment to all its registry and registrar agreements.
+In it they defined an RDAP Ramp-Up Period of 180 days starting with the effectiveness of this amendment.
+360 days after this period is defined as the WHOIS Services Sunset Date, after which it is not a requirement for registries and registrars to offer a WHOIS service and instead only an RDAP service is required.
+All voting thresholds were met within the 60 day voting period and the amendment was approved by the ICANN Board.
+The WHOIS was officially Sunset for gTLDs on 28 January 2025.